-Our results provide information on the extension of the habitable depth range for different marine species in the offshore northern BenUS and can provide useful data to better understand their metabolic and behavioural adaptation to the local oxygen variability and the spatial patchiness and temporal intermittency of hypoxia.
-Hypoxic events $(O_2 < 60 \ \mu mol \ kg^{-1})$ during our deployment period were confined between 68 m and 546 m depth, with a probability of occurrence exceeding 10 % at 100 m depth, i.e., just beneath the most productive layer.
-These events, although intermittent in time, constitute significant stressors for marine organisms and can strongly modulate the ecosystem behaviour (Gilly et al., 2013; Eby et al., 2005; Vaquer-Sunyer & Duarte, 2008; Keppel et al., 2016).
-Spatial and temporal patchiness in oxygenation can create niches for hypoxiaresistant organisms as well as force sensitive species to migrate, thus modulating the coupling between different trophic levels, and potentially forcing prey closer to their predators or predators away from their prey (Breitburg, 2002; Bell & Eggleston, 2005).
-Since severe hypoxia is confined to a depth range narrower than that of hypoxia, organisms that can tolerate very low oxygen levels, such as copepods, gelatinous plankton and squids, have the potential to occupy a larger habitable zone not only in the near surface but also at depth (Ekau et al., 2010; Gilly et al., 2013).
-Sub-lethal oxygen levels ( $O_2 < 120 \mu mol$ $kg^{-1}$ ), on the other hand, become increasingly more probable with depth up to $\sim 700 \text{ m}$ depth.
-This implies that organisms that are extremely sensitive to low oxygen, such as crustaceans and fish larvae, are likely confined within the mixed layer, while many fish species sensitive to sub-lethal oxygen thresholds in this range may alter their metabolism in order to inhabit a wider range of depths (Vaquer-Sunyer & Duarte, 2008).
+Our results provide information on the extension of the habitable depth range for different marine species in the offshore northern BenUS and can provide useful data to better understand their metabolic and behavioral adaptation to the local O_2 variability and the spatial patchiness and temporal intermittency of hypoxia.
+Hypoxic events $(O_2 < 60 \text{ }\mu\text{mol kg}^{-1})$ during our deployment period were confined between 68 and 546 m depth, with a probability of occurrence exceeding 10% at 100 m depth, that is, just beneath the most productive layer.
+These events, although intermittent in time, constitute significant stressors for marine organisms and can strongly modulate the ecosystem behavior (Eby et al., 2005; Gilly et al., 2013; Keppel et al., 2016; Vaquer-Sunyer & Duarte, 2008).
+Spatial and temporal patchiness in oxygenation can create niches for hypoxia-resistant organisms as well as force sensitive species to migrate, thus modulating the coupling between different trophic levels, and potentially forcing prey closer to their predators or predators away from their prey (Bell & Eggleston, 2005; Breitburg, 2002).
+Since severe hypoxia is confined to a depth range narrower than that of hypoxia, organisms that can tolerate very low O_2 levels, such as copepods, gelatinous plankton and squids, have the potential to occupy a larger habitable zone not only in the near surface but also at depth (Ekau et al., 2010; Gilly et al., 2013).
+Sub-lethal O, levels $(O_2 < 120 \ \mu\text{mol kg}^{-1})$, on the other hand, become increasingly more probable with depth up to ~700 m depth.
+This implies that organisms that are extremely sensitive to low O2, such as crustaceans and fish larvae, are likely confined within the mixed layer, while many fish species sensitive to sub-lethal O2 thresholds in this range may alter their metabolism in order to inhabit a wider range of depths (Vaquer-Sunyer & Duarte, 2008).

-5 Conclusions and outlook
+5. Conclusions and Outlook

-In the present study we discussed the temporal variability of oxygen concentrations in the offshore northern BenUS using high-resolution glider data collected between February and June 2018.
-Our results show that weekly alternating fluxes of tropical SACW and southern ESACW are the primary driver of the significant $O_2$ fluctuations in the upper mesopelagic.
-Hypoxic events are connected to the presence of tropical water and are intermittent in time, rarely exceeding one week's duration in the range of 100-300 m depth, revealing significant variability in the pattern of subsurface fluxes at the ABFZ.
-Further, we demonstrated the key role of the mesoscale subsurface transport from the shelf and mesoscale lateral stirring across the ABFZ in driving severe hypoxia, subsurface oxygen patchiness and water mass mixing at the Angola-Benguela front.
+In the present study we discussed the temporal variability of O_2 concentrations in the offshore northern BenUS using high-resolution glider data collected between February and June 2018.
+Our results show that weekly alternating fluxes of tropical SACW and southern ESACW are the primary driver of the significant O_2 fluctuations in the upper mesopelagic.
+Hypoxic events are connected to the presence of tropical water and are intermittent in time, rarely exceeding 1 week's duration in the range of 100-300 m depth, revealing significant variability in the pattern of subsurface fluxes at the ABFZ.
+Further, we demonstrated the key role of the mesoscale subsurface transport from the shelf and mesoscale lateral stirring across the ABFZ in driving severe hypoxia, subsurface O_2 patchiness and water mass mixing at the Angola-Benguela front.